Location

 The Sissy Danforth Rivergate Trail

-This preserve is home to two miles of the Sissy Danforth Rivergate Trail and the historic Trestle Bridge built on the former bed of the New York Central Railroad.
+This Preserve is home to two miles of the Sissy Danforth Rivergate Trail and the historic Trestle Bridge built on the former bed of the New York Central Railroad.
 This trail offers a scenic route for hiking, biking, skiing, and more, with sections accessible from various points in the Thousand Islands region.

 The Sissy Danforth Rivergate Trail, named for former TILT director Louise “Sissy” Danforth, the Sissy Danforth Rivergate Trail honors her role in transforming an old railroad bed into a community resource.
 In 2021, TILT partnered with community members, the Village of Clayton, and the Northern New York Community Foundation to restore the historic railroad trestle bridge, connecting the trail to Clayton’s Riverwalk.
 This project created a 7-mile corridor for hiking, biking, and skiing while conserving natural resources and enhancing local recreation.